komisergio/komisergio.github.io/_posts/2025-12-30-Integrating-Wazuh-with-Claude-via-MCP-to-Enhance-Log-Analysis.md

 ``````
 <img width="1917" height="922" alt="Wazuh Installation avec le script sh" src="https://github.com/user-attachments/assets/f47a3222-6001-46e3-b072-ea6c0b4e60a7" />

 This screenshot illustrates an automated Wazuh installation script on Ubuntu.
-In output, you should be able to access the web interface of the dashboard (e.g., https://IP_Wazuh:443 with the user `admin`).
+In output, you should be able to access the web interface of the dashboard

 ### 2. Installing Claude Desktop